Newiq/Musico/README.md

 - Create Server
     - Initialize an Express project with basic routing.

-- Create Database Migrations
+- Create Database
-    - Define database schema and create migrations for PostgreSQL to set up tables for sheet music, annotations, and music dictionary terms.
+    - Define database schema and create migrations for MongoDB to set up tables for sheet music.

 - Gather Sample Music Data
-    -Collect 15 sample sheet music files in two different music genres or styles.
+    -Collect 5 sample sheet music files in two different music genres or styles.

-- Create Seed Data
-    -Develop seed scripts to populate the database with initial music data and dictionary entries.

 - Deploy Client and Server
     -Set up deployment processes using a platform like Vercel for the client and Heroku for the server to reflect all commits in production.